michalkowal66/ShrineChecker/README.md

 ### Default settings

 The application automatically adds itself to startup and minimizes to tray on `close window` button.
-Application refresh interval is set to 2 hours.
+Application intervals are set to 2 hours.

 ### Adjusting settings

-Using the button with cog wheel icon, placed between `Add` and `Remove` buttons, settings window can be accessed.
+Using the button with cog wheel icon, placed in the top right corner of the screen, settings screen can be accessed.
 Settings like minimize to tray on exit, run with startup, change refresh interval, and redownload local data
 can be accessed from there, and changed according to preference.